High-Energy Astrophysics Group

 What we do in HEAG

 Staff and students utilise radio data at millimetre and sub-millimetre wavelengths to complement and support observations in gamma-rays.

 Within our galaxy, gamma-ray photons can arise from the interaction of cosmic ray particles with the interstellar medium (ISM) in our galaxy, and thus these radio observations help us to determine more clearly the production of these gamma-rays by mapping and

 Also, these radio observations are undertaken in part to look for spatial co-incidence between the radio and the gamma-ray sources, since a considerable fraction of our galactic gamma-ray sources are of an unidentified nature.
 Multi-wavelength observations can help to elucidate the nature of these unidentified sources.

 Most observations are undertaken with the Mopra and NANTEN2 facilities.

-Key contact: Associate Professor Gavin Rowell
+Key contact: Professor Gavin Rowell

 - Australia Telescope National Facility - Mopra telescope